 “I’m on a giant Ferris wheel and I can’t get off”

-As a coach, my work takes me into settings to work with leaders and managers juggling competing demands.
+Leadership learning through a coaching approach - As a coach, my work takes me into settings to work with leaders and managers juggling competing demands.
 Jennifer invited me in to her nursery as she wanted to discuss her new role as leader of a large nursery.
 She said “Everyone suddenly wants me!
 I’m completely exhausted and I have hardly started the things I promised myself I would do today!
 And then they come around again the next day.
 I’m on a giant Ferris wheel and I can’t get off.”
-One thing a coach can do is help leaders sort out the complex demands of the job.
+One thing a coaching approach and coach can do is help leaders sort out the complex demands of the job.
 This article explores a first coaching session.

 In “Leadership and Management in the Early Years” (2013), Jane Cook talks about the importance of effective leadership.